nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Liposomal:** Pertaining to or resembling liposomes, particularly in the context of delivery systems.

-### Expanded Definition and Usage\nNanoliposomes are particularly valued in the pharmaceutical and biotechnological industries for their ability to improve the bioavailability of drugs, reduce side effects, and enable controlled release of active substances.
+### Expanded Definition and Usage:
+Nanoliposomes are particularly valued in the pharmaceutical and biotechnological industries for their ability to improve the bioavailability of drugs, reduce side effects, and enable controlled release of active substances.
 By modifying the surface of nanoliposomes with targeting ligands, polymers, or other molecules, they can be directed to specific cell types, such as cancer cells, or to specific organs, like the liver.
 This targeted delivery is crucial in minimizing the impact on healthy tissues, thereby reducing the toxicity commonly associated with systemic therapies.
 Furthermore, the ability to co-encapsulate multiple agents and to release them in a coordinated manner opens new possibilities in combination therapies and complex treatment regimens.

 ### Usage Examples\n1.
 "The new nanoliposome formulation significantly improved the therapeutic index of the drug, allowing for safer and more effective cancer treatment."\n2.
 "Nanoliposomes coated with antibodies can specifically target tumor antigens, which enhances the precision of cancer immunotherapy strategies."